 La Salle University Art Museum focuses on different mediums of portraiture, and explores Charles Willson Peale and his family who lived at Belfield, which is now the University President's office.

 At the Johnson House, students will explore the Underground Railroad, abolitionism, and the Civil War.
-They will learn about African customs and traditions, as well as the Johnson family who helped freedom seeking African Americans.
+They will learn about African customs and traditions, as well as the Johnson family who helped enslaved Africans seeking their freedom.

 Students explore Quaker family life in the early 1800’s through exceptional artifacts collected over 9 generations by a prominent Philadelphia family.
 Students will also learn about agriculture, past and present, with a walking tour of the farm.